 - CIVIL PENALTY: Similar to a Decree of Censure, but the nurse can be fined (up to $1000 per violation).
 The Civil Penalty is listed for a period of five years as well.

-If you’re interested in setting up a consultation with Chelle Law or learning more about any of the services about an Arizona Board of Nursing Complaint reach out to us today.
+If you’re interested in setting up a consultation with Chelle Law (BBB listed) or learning more about any of our Board of Nursing services reach out to us today.